 Keep reading to learn everything you need to know about a multi-car discount.

-In general, most car insurance companies will offer you a multiple-vehicle discount once you insure more than one automobile on your car insurance policy with the insurer.
-On average, the discount is between 10 to 25 percent off the liability, collision and comprehensive portions of each vehicle.
+It is simply a discount offered by most insurance companies to policyholders that insure more than one vehicle with them.
+Almost all car insurance companies will offer a multi-vehicle discount once you insure more than one automobile on your car insurance policy with the insurer.
+On average, the multi-car discount is between 10% to 25% off each vehicle’s liability, collision, and comprehensive portions.

 If you add a third vehicle to your household car insurance policy, it, too, would receive a discount.
 Your first two vehicles would continue to get their current multiple-vehicle discounts, but not an extra discount.

 How much is a multi-car discount?

 The answer varies by insurer but in general, you should shave 10% to 25% percent off of your premium when adding a vehicle to an existing insurance policy.
 When shopping for a new policy, get premium quotes from at least three insurers to find the best rate.
 Make sure you are comparing apples to apples when it comes to coverages as well as deductibles.

 You should always be aware that a big discount percentage doesn’t always result in a lower overall rate.
 That’s because the base rate of policies differ from one insurer to the next.
 So, for example, if one carrier’s rate is $800 for coverage, and offers a 20% multi-car discount, you pay $640.
 But if you get just a 10% discount on a policy of $600, you pay $540, so it’s a lower discount amount but you still pay a lower rate overall.

 A multi car insurance discount doesn’t compound as you add more vehicles to your policy.
 This means that your first car doesn’t go from a 10% discount to a 20% discount if you add more cars to the policy.
 Instead, if you have three cars on your policy, each may get 10% off its portion of the premium.